grrrwaaa/courses/film6246/perception.md

 <iframe width="640" height="360" src="https://www.youtube.com/embed/KVQBRkAq6OY?rel=0" frameborder="0" allowfullscreen></iframe>

+A related method is 1:X motion, in which moving 1 meter in the real world may move you more than 1 meter in the virtual space.
+Horizontal exaggeration appears to not induce nausea, but vertical movement should remain 1:1.

+<iframe width="640" height="360" src="https://www.youtube.com/embed/At_Zac4Xezw?rel=0" frameborder="0" allowfullscreen></iframe>

 **Displacement of motor functions**

 Disturbance is reduced if some body actions accompany a movement.
-Some games use a 'paddling with the hands' behaviour to trigger walking in the virtual space, or swimming etc.:
+Some games use a 'running in place' or 'paddling with the hands' behaviour to trigger walking in the virtual space:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/15lvlAEHXww?rel=0" frameborder="0" allowfullscreen></iframe>

+Or swimming etc.:

 <iframe width="640" height="360" src="https://www.youtube.com/embed/MjwNItck_Vg?rel=0" frameborder="0" allowfullscreen></iframe>

+Or grappling hooks:

+<iframe width="640" height="360" src="https://www.youtube.com/embed/3Ore5DG1qT0?rel=0" frameborder="0" allowfullscreen></iframe>

 Other experiences use the direction of the hands or fingers to indicate direction of motion, which appears to reduce nausea.